aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/documentation-website/index.md

 - **title:** This will be the title of the page.
 Whatever you write here also appears as a h1 heading on the top of the site.
 - **draft:** Changing this to `true` would unpublish your page and it would only be in the repository as a draft.
 - **description:** The text here will appear in the HTML description of the page.
 This appears in preview links and search results on Google and elsewhere.
-- **summary:** This texrt appears on the site in the little box that acts as a link to your page.
+- **summary:** This text appears on the site in the little box that acts as a link to your page.
 - **authors:** Write your name here and write it exactly the same way for all of the pages you create so those pages get linked to be created by you.
 If a page or a project has multiple authors, you can add an array of names like this: `['Nick Newmedia', 'Matti Niinimäki']`
 - **bookCollapseSection:** Set this to `true` for pages that are parent pages for something under them.
 It should be `false` for pages that do not have any child pages.
 - **image:** If you have this field and a filename written in it, the image appears on top of that page and also as the thumbnail image for the link to that page in the list view.